ELI20ZIVI/LargeScaleAI/README.md

 ---

-## ✅ Tasks
+## ✅ Architecture
-A list of possible tasks to proceed with the project can be found into the [Tasks](https://docs.google.com/document/d/1pwnZdDuRnzD759D_uojXE_4AusSUYnkQLj4nmz7ALJU/edit?usp=sharing) file
+A possible architecture to proceed with the project can be found into the [Architecture](https://docs.google.com/document/d/1pwnZdDuRnzD759D_uojXE_4AusSUYnkQLj4nmz7ALJU/edit?usp=sharing) file

 ## 🤝 Contributions
 - Cerullo Davide